architolk/vocoder/README.md

 - C1: 1n
 - C2: 1n

-Using [ltspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html), we can calculate the frequency response for this band pass filter (see [highpass.asc](highpass.asc) for the script):
+Using [ltspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html), we can calculate the frequency response for this high pass filter (see [highpass.asc](highpass.asc) for the script):

 ![](highpass-graph.png)